 Henley is not very large, and it basically has 2 or 3 streets which quite decent shops – lots of independently-owned boutiques and also a few nice chains.
 It is quite a preppy place, so that is reflected in the retail offering, of course.

-One place you have to visit?
-The River Rowing museum, without a doubt.
+If you’re looking for things to do, there’s one place you have to visit; the River Rowing museum, without a doubt.
 If you read my blog regularly, you will see there aren’t any museums I recommend visiting in weekend trips.
 BUT… there are some exceptions and the RRM is, without a doubt, one of them.
 Why?
-Well, you may (or may not know), that Henley is the home of rowing in the UK (did you watch the Social Network and that bit when the brothers went to England to row at the Henley Royal Regatta?)
+Well, you may (or may not know), that Henley-on-Thames is the home of rowing in the UK (did you watch the Social Network and that bit when the brothers went to England to row at the Henley Royal Regatta?)

 After a lazy morning, you must probably be hungry.
 A great place to enjoy a quintessentially British meal (with a touch of modernity, which is always nice), would be Orwells, a place I have been to many many times.
-Located between Shiplake and Binfield Heath (a couple of miles out of Henley), it has been part of our lives since it opened in 2010.
+Located between Shiplake and Binfield Heath (a couple of miles out of Henley), it has been part of our lives since it opened in 2010 and is a great place to relax whilst deciding what to do with the rest of your day.

 After a hearty meal, it is probably time to relax a little bit… and a stroll by the river seems perfect.
-But how about a boat trip?
+But when considering things to do, why not consider making a special boat trip?
 It is, without a doubt, the best way to explore of one Oxfordshire’s prettiest towns, especially on a sunny day.

 And in true Henley style, if you ask nicely, it may even come with a bottle of champagne.
 Is there a better way?
 I think not!
 Just pray that it doesn’t rain.